-Year 10 Science provides opportunities for students to develop an understanding of important science concepts and processes, the practices used to develop scientific knowledge, of science's contribution to our culture and society, and its applications in our lives.
+Year 10 Science provides opportunities for students to expand their understanding of important science concepts and processes, the practices used to develop scientific knowledge, of science's contribution to our culture and society, and its applications in our lives.

-Students develop critical and creative thinking skills and challenge themselves to identify questions and draw evidence-based conclusions using scientific methods.
+Students use critical and creative thinking skills and challenge themselves to deconstruct questions to design investigations.
+Students further develop their ability to draw evidence-based conclusions using scientific methods and consider the validity of claims and reproducibility of methods.
 The wider benefits of this 'scientific literacy' are well established, including giving students the capability to investigate the natural world and changes made to it through human activity.